tnachen/cosmos-sdk/docs/building-modules/module-interfaces.md

 ### Request Types

 Request types must be defined for all *transaction* requests.
 Conventionally, each request is named with the suffix `Req`, e.g. `SendReq` for a Send transaction.
-Each struct should include a base request `baseReq`, the name of the transaction, and all the arguments the user must provide for the transaction.
+Each struct should include a base request [`baseReq`](../interfaces/rest.md#basereq), the name of the transaction, and all the arguments the user must provide for the transaction.

-`BaseReq` is a type defined in the SDK that encapsulates much of the transaction configurations similar to CLI command flags:

-* `From` indicates which account the transaction originates from.
-This account is used to sign the transaction.
-*	`Memo` sends a memo along with the transaction.
-*	`ChainID` specifies the unique identifier of the blockchain the transaction pertains to.
-*	`AccountNumber` is an identifier for the account.
-*	`Sequence`is the value of a counter measuring how many transactions have been sent from the account.
-It is used to prevent replay attacks.
-*	`Gas` refers to how much gas, which represents computational resources, Tx consumes.
-Gas is dependent on the transaction and is not precisely calculated until execution, but can be estimated by providing auto as the value for `Gas`.
-*	`GasAdjustment` can be used to scale gas up in order to avoid underestimating.
-For example, users can specify their gas adjustment as 1.5 to use 1.5 times the estimated gas.
-*	`GasPrices` specifies how much the user is willing pay per unit of gas, which can be one or multiple denominations of tokens.
-For example, --gas-prices=0.025uatom, 0.025upho means the user is willing to pay 0.025uatom AND 0.025upho per unit of gas.
-*	`Fees` specifies how much in fees the user is willing to pay in total.
-Note that the user only needs to provide either `gas-prices` or `fees`, but not both, because they can be derived from each other.
-*	`Simulate` instructs the application to ignore gas and simulate the transaction running without broadcasting.

 ### Request Handlers